raoul2000/bob-the-miner/docs/intro.md

 Next you'll find a complete description of how to ask Bob to mine according to your needs, because Bob can actually do much more than just mine a simple value from a single web page.

+## Limitations

+Bob is respecting private life and will not go digg into page which require authentication or any kind of verification: the web page must be publically available, offering its data to the world for Bob to start working on it.

 ## See Bob in action

 If you want to see some examples of what Bob can do, check out the [Example Folder](https://github.com/raoul2000/bob-the-miner/tree/master/examples).
-There, you'll find commented code that actually work (at least today, the 13th May 2018).
+There, you'll find commented code that actually works (at least today, ).

 - *nyt-headline* : simply get the headline from the [NYT homepage](https://www.nytimes.com/)
-- *nodejs-news* : list of post titles from the [Node Foundation News Page](https://foundation.nodejs.org/news)
-- *npm-crawler* : result set for a search of "crawler" packages from the [NPM](https://www.npmjs.com/search?q=crawler&ranking=popularity&page=0&perPage=20) website.
+- *npm-crawler* : result set for a search of "crawler" packages on the [NPM](https://www.npmjs.com/search?q=crawler&ranking=popularity&page=0&perPage=20) website.

 To run for example *nyt-headline*, just enter :
 ```
 npm run nyt-headline
 ```

 ## How to ask Bob to mine